B1ackSyntax/Rios_Portfolio/README.md

 * The actor is great!

 The first sentence is cleary negative.
 The second is positive but not as positve as the third sentence.
 The word *good* in the first sentence has its own positive sentiment, however, when it follows the word *not* which appears before *good* in this sequence, the sentiment becomes negative. **RNNs** take into account the relationship among the earlier and later parts of a sequence.
 Determining the meaning of text can involve many words to consider and an unknown number of words between them.
-This notebook will use a **LSTM** *Long Short-Term Memory* layer to make the network **recurrent** and optimize learning from sequences like the ones described above.
+This project will use a **LSTM** *Long Short-Term Memory* layer to make the network **recurrent** and optimize learning from sequences like the ones described above.

 **More Information:**
 * __[Overview of Recurrent Neural Networks](https://www.analyticsindiamag.com/overview-of-recurrent-neural-networks-and-their-applications/)__